Birth and Adoption of a Child

 Ohio State is committed to ensuring nursing mothers on campus are aware of lactation spaces as well as relevant workplace guidance and laws.
 Ohio State has and will continue to identify locations on campus that are ideal for a lactation room based on geographic location and/or future renovation projects.
 See more information, including a full list of lactation spaces around Ohio States’s campuses.

-Ohio State’s family-friendly benefits include financial resources for adopting a child.
-The Ohio State University Adoption Assistance Plan reimburses eligible employees up to $5,000 per child for eligible adoption-related expenses after the adoption of a minor child is finalized.
-There is a lifetime maximum of two adoptions per eligible employee.
-If two adopting parents of the same adopted child are both eligible for adoption assistance, the total maximum benefit amount for that adoption is $5,000 and the maximum reimbursement applies jointly.
+The Ohio State University Adoption Assistance Plan reimburses eligible employees a combined lifetime maximum of adoption/surrogacy benefit of $10,000 per employee/family for eligible adoption-related expenses after the adoption of a minor child is finalized.
+If two adopting parents of the same adopted child are both eligible for adoption assistance, the total maximum benefit amount for that adoption is $10,000 and the maximum reimbursement applies jointly.
 For more information, see the Family Building benefits page.

 Ohio State is committed to providing a work environment that is healthy, supportive and considerate of employees’ work and personal lives.
 The university’s work/life effort includes Family and Medical Leave, paid time off and unpaid leave.
 These leave options assist faculty and staff with better integration of their professional and personal lives to help employees feel productive, engaged and satisfied.